 - They make Bibles, sermon CD’s and videos, available free of charge to anyone who wants them

 While most IFB pastors are pretribulational and premillennial, Anderson and Faithful Word are posttribulational and prewrath rapture.
-They believe Christians will go through most of tribulation, only to be raptured out just prior to God’s final judgment and wrath.
-This belief was made popular in the early 1990’s by Marv Rosenthal.
+They believe Christians will go through most of tribulation, only to be raptured out just before God’s final judgment and wrath.
+This belief was made popular in the early 1990s by Marv Rosenthal.
 The church offers a video they made, produced by Paul Wittenberger, titled After the Tribulation.
 They recently released another video titled New World Order: Bible Versions.
-According to Wittenberger’s bio page:
+According to Wittenberger’s bio page (link no longer active):

 Paul Wittenberger is a filmmaker, artist and activist, was born in Michigan but spent his early childhood in the West African nation of Liberia.
 After returning to the United States and completing his early education, Paul studied film at Full Sail University.
 His upbringing in West Africa gives Paul a unique perspective, which he brings to his art.